Log-concavity in one-dimensional Coulomb gases and related ensembles: Results in the discrete setting

 In our next example, $Q(x)$ behaves like $x^{2\theta}$ for large $x$, and provides discrete analogues of $\beta$-log gases.

 \textbf{Integrable discrete beta ensembles:} We now consider the probability measure, $\PP_{n}^{\theta,m}$ on $\overrightarrow{\Z}^{n,m,\theta}$ where,

 Here $\theta>0$ and $m\in[0,\infty]$.
 The weight function $w(x)$ is assumed to be positive and continuous for $x\in[0,m+(n-1)\theta]$.
 For $m=\infty$ case, $w(x)$ has to be decaying fast enough for $Z_{n,m,\theta}<\infty$.
 Such measures were introduced in ~\cite{BGG17} and extensively studied, due to their connections to discrete Selberg integrals and integrable probability (see Section $1$ of \cite{BGG17}).
 Note that for $\theta=1$ and $\theta=1/2$, we get \eqref{eq: DOPE} for $Q(x)=x^2$ and $Q(x)=x$ respectively.
 Note that above measure can be seen as a special case of \eqref{eq: DOPE}.
-Following the proof idea of Theorem \ref{thm:gen weight} we can also show that the distribution of $\lambda_1$ under the measure $\PP_{n}^{\theta,m}$ is log-concave.
+Following the proof idea of Theorem \ref{thm:gen weight}, we can also show that the distribution of $\lambda_1$ under the measure $\PP_{n}^{\theta,m}$, with $w(x)$ log-concave, is log-concave.
 It was shown in \cite{GH19} that, if $\theta=\beta/2$ and for all $\beta\geq 1$, after appropriate scaling and centering $\lambda_1$ converges to $TW_{\beta}$.
 As log-concavity is preserved under scaling, centering and weak limit (Lemma \ref{lem: Discrete to continuous}), it follows that $TW_{\beta}$ is log-concave (for $\beta\geq 1$).
 We shall show later that log-concavity of $TW_{\beta}$ holds for all $\beta>0$ (Corollary \ref{cor: Stoch Airy operator}).

 Although the above ensembles are usually defined without the ordering on $h_i$s, we order $h_i$s as we are interested in studying the rightmost elements.
 In all four examples mentioned above, $w(x)$ is easily seen to be log-concave.
-Hence we get the following result immediately from Theorem \ref{thm:gen weight}. \begin{corollary} All one-dimensional marginals of Meixner, Charlier, Krawtchouk and Hahn ensembles have log-concave distributions on $\NN$.
+Hence we get the following result immediately from Theorem \ref{thm:gen weight}. \begin{corollary} Meixner, Charlier, Krawtchouk and Hahn ensembles are discrete log-concave distributions.
+Their one-dimensional marginals are log-concave on $\NN$.
 In particular, this is true for the largest points in these ensembles. \end{corollary}

 Note that in the above examples, the weights are ultra-log-concave for Charlier and Krawtchouk ensembles.
 Following Remark \ref{rem: ulc}, the distribution of $h_i$ is ultra-log-concave for these cases.
 By Theorem $1.1$ and \cite[Proposition $1.2$]{AMM22} the following corollary which gives Poisson concentration bounds is immediate.
 Let $a(x):=2\frac{(1+a)\log(1+a)-a}{a^2}$ for $a\in[-1,\infty)$.